Bruno Saul

-Bruno Eduardovich Saul (Бруно Эдуардович Саул; 8 January 1932 – 3 March 2022) was an Estonian politician.
+Bruno Eduardovich Saul (8 January 1932 – 3 March 2022) was an Estonian politician.
 He was the Chairman of the Council of Ministers of the Estonian Soviet Socialist Republic, a constituency of the Soviet Union, from 1984 to 1988.

 Early life

-Bruno Saul was born in Narva, Estonian Soviet Socialist Republic (ESSR), Soviet Union, on 8 January 1932.
+Bruno Saul was born in Narva, Estonia, on 8 January 1932.
 He studied engineering at the Leningrad Electrotechnical Institute, where he graduated in 1956.

 Political career

 Saul joined the Communist Party of Estonia in 1960, and he became the head of the ESSR's Radio Center in 1961.
 He left the Radio Center in 1964 to work as an engineer at the ESSR Ministry of Communications.
 He was promoted to Deputy Minister of Communications in 1996.
 He then became the Minister of Communications in 1969.
 He attended the Higher Party School while in office, graduating in 1973.
 His tenure as Minister of Communications ended in 1975, at which time he joined the Supreme Soviet of the ESSR and became first Deputy Chairman of the Council of Ministers of the ESSR.
 Saul received a candidate degree in economics in 1977, and he served as deputy chairman until 1983.
 He became Industrial Secretary of the ECB CC on 9 April 1983, serving here until 18 January 1984.
 He then became the Chairman of the Council of Ministers of the ESSR in 1984, making him Prime Minister of the ESSR, and he joined the Supreme Soviet of the Soviet Union.

 The Isemajandava Eesti proposal was formed in September 1987 during the Singing Revolution, proposing that the ESSR be economically independent from the Soviet Union.
 Saul's government rejected it on 16 November 1987, but it was supported by the Communist Party of Estonia.
 Vaino Väljas took charge of the Communist Party of Estonia as the independence movement grew, and Saul was removed from his leadership position on 7 December 1988 along with other reactionary members of the party.
 Indrek Toome was chosen to replace him.